-Join Mark Struthers for an in-depth discussion in this video Using markers for swift timeline movement, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Using markers for swift timeline movement, part of Learning Cubase Pro 8.

 - Another function built into Cubase that accelerates…your workflow, especially with a traditionally structured…song as we have here, with introductions and verses…and choruses and middle eights, etc.…Well this other function I'm referring to…is called the marker function.…In essence, it's really just another…type of track so let's add one.…Come up to Project, fly out to the right,…and then run down to this option, Marker.…Okay, there it is.…Now I actually don't want it positioned there…although, as you can see, you can place it anywhere.…